wir3z/hubitat/owntracks-hubitat/README.md

 # Hubitat Driver Configuration
 - Once a user has been enabled in the app, a device with the name 'Owntracks - USERNAME' will be created.
-- What is displayed on the presence tile battery field:
-	- Select what is displayed in the 'battery' field which is displayed at the top of the presence tile from the pull-down menu.
-This can be battery voltage, location, distance from home, etc.
 - Display extended location attributes:
 	- Displays additional location attributes (battery status, altitude, accuracy, etc.)
 - Create a HTML MemberLocation